 Telecommunications Sub-Sector Risk.
-(Telecom, Media & Technology Sector ETF) The telecommunications subsector is subject to extensive government regulation.
+(Telecom, Media & Technology Sector ETF) The telecommunications sub-sector is subject to extensive government regulation.
 The costs of complying with governmental regulations, delays or failure to receive required regulatory approvals, or the enactment of new regulatory requirements may negatively affect the business of telecommunications companies.
 Government actions around the world, specifically in the area of pre-marketing clearance of products and prices, can be arbitrary and unpredictable.
 The domestic telecommunications market is characterized by increasing competition and regulation, including environmental regulations applicable to telecommunications facilities, by various state and federal regulatory authorities.
 Companies in the telecommunications sub-sector may encounter distressed cash flows due to the need to commit substantial capital to meet increasing competition, particularly in developing new products and services using new technology.
 Technological innovations may make the products and services of certain telecommunications companies obsolete.
 Telecommunications providers are generally required to obtain franchises or licenses in order to provide services in a given location.
 Licensing and franchise rights in the telecommunications sub-sector are limited, which may provide an advantage to certain participants.
 Limited availability of such rights, high barriers to market entry, and regulatory oversight, among other factors, have led to consolidation of companies within the sub-sector, which could lead to further regulation or other negative effects in the future.

 Communication Services Sub-Sector Risk.
 (Telecom, Media & Technology Sector ETF) The communication services sub-sector consists of both companies in the telecommunication services and entertainment sub-sectors.
 Companies in the communication services sub-sector may be affected by sub-sector competition, substantial capital requirements, government regulation, and obsolescence of communications products and services due to technological advancement.
 Fluctuating domestic and international demand, shifting demographics and often unpredictable changes in consumer tastes can drastically affect a communication services company's profitability.
-In addition, while all companies may be susceptible to network security breaches, certain companies in the communication services sub-sector of a country's economy is often subject to extensive government regulation.
+In addition, while all companies may be susceptible to network security breaches, certain companies in the communication services sub-sector may be particular targets of hacking and potential theft of proprietary or consumer information or disruptions in service, which could have a material adverse effect on their businesses.
+The communication services sub-sector of a country's economy is often subject to extensive government regulation.
 The communications services sub-sector can also be significantly affected by intense competition for market share, including competition with alternative technologies such as wireless communications, product compatibility and standardization, consumer preferences, rapid product obsolescence, research and development of new products, lack of standardization or compatibility with existing technologies, and a dependency on patent and copyright protections.